Queen's offers numerous international exchange opportunities.

 - Lund University (Sweden, Swedish and English language)

 - National University of Singapore (Singapore, English language)

 - Nanyang Technological University (Singapore, English language)

 - Norwegian University of Science & Technology (Norway, Norwegian and English language)

 - Pontificia Universidad Catolicia de Chile (Chile, Spanish and English language) - MINE only

-- Technical University of Delft (Netherlands, Dutch and English language) - MINE only
+- Technical University of Delft (Netherlands, Dutch and English language)

-- Trinity College Dublin (Ireland, English language)
+- University College Dublin (Ireland, English language)

-- University of Auckland (New Zealand, English language) *NEW
+- University of Auckland (New Zealand, English language)

 - University of Canterbury (New Zealand, English language)